tbrunetti/psychENCODE_data_analysis/ATAC-seq-sequence-processing/README.md

   * *intersect (for use in blacklisted genomic regions)*
     * -v
     * -f 0.5 (50% minimum overlap required)
 * Picard
   * REMOVE_DUPLICATES=true
   * VALIDATION_STRINGENCY=LENIENT
-* macs2
+* MACS2
 MACS2 is called a total of 4 times.
-Twice of BED and twice for BEDPE.
+Twice for BED and twice for BEDPE.
 Note this is NOT the same BEDPE adopted by most genome centers.
 This BEDPE is specially formatted for MACS2 specifications.

   * *narrow peaks (default q-value=0.01)*
     * --nomodel